Gorontalo people: Religion

 Most Gorontaloans claim adherence to the Islamic faith.
 By the early 16th century, most Gorontaloan adopted Islam via Ternate influence.
 There are numerous traditional customs of the Gorontalo people that also contain Islamic influences.

-Customs are regarded as an honor, norms and even as a guideline to implementing governance for the Gorontalo people.
+Customs are regarded as an honor, norms and even as a guideline to implementing governance for the Gorontalo community.
 This is attributed to the expression of "Adat Bersendi Sara" and "Sara Bersendi Kitabullah".
 The meaning of these sayings is that customs (adat) are implemented based on rules (sara), while these rules must be based on the Islamic holy book, the Quran.
 Therefore it is understood that the lives of the Gorontalo people are full of religious values and noble values.

 During the end of Ramadan, the people conducted Tombbilotohe; a cultural celebration with oil lamps, which is lit around mosques and settlements.

 Culture

 A circumcision event of the Gorontalo people during the Dutch East Indies.